The Geneva Centre of Humanitarian Studies as an institution

 The MAS, CAS, DAS diplomas are awarded by both institutions.
 The programme benefits from both of them as it is interdisciplinary.
 The quality of the educational/training programme is reinforced by this collaboration.

 You are a student of both.
-As a student from the Geneva Centre of Humanitarian Studies, you have access to most services of both institutions, such as libraries, computers, cafeterias, job forums and alumni services.
+As a student from the Geneva Centre of Humanitarian Studies, you have access to most services of both institutions, such as libraries, computers, cafeterias, and job forums.
 You will be given a student card from UNIGE and one from IHEID upon your arrival.
 These student cards will allow you to print copies, borrow books, use the cafeterias in both institutions, as well as benefit from reduced prices in some restaurants around the universities’ campuses.
 Note that the Geneva Centre is not located in either of IHEID or UNIGE facilities (see access map).

 We have partnership agreements with the Swiss Agency for Development and Cooperation (SDC), MSF and the ICRC, who are important institutions in the humanitarian field.
-They provide essential insight in terms of policymaking, programme conceptualization and implementation.
-Combined with academic teaching, their experience is an important added value to the quality of the trainings at the Centre.
-Beyond these formal and important partnerships, other humanitarian organisations contribute to the training through various interventions in the courses.
+They provide essential insight in terms of policy making, programme conceptualisation and implementation.
+Combined with academic teaching, their experience is an important added value to the quality of the courses at the Centre.
+Beyond these formal and important partnerships, other key local and international stakeholders contribute to the training through various interventions in the courses, such as the Aga Khan Development Network, the WHO, the Manchester Humanitarian and Conflict Resolution Institute, or the London School of Hygiene and Tropical Medicine.

 The Geneva Centre of Humanitarian Studies recognises the importance of allowing professionals to develop and expand their conceptual and analytical capabilities and also to develop and strengthen practical skills.